elifesciences/pattern-library/README.md

 ## 2. Set up and run Gulp

+- if you have not used gulp before, then install the gulp cli globally with `npm install --global gulp-cli`
 - install required npm packages with `npm install`
 - run `gulp` to build the css & js files.
 - then run `gulp watch` to watch for changes to files or do both in one fell swoop with `gulp && gulp watch` (the watch task on its own will not compile your assets until a file is changed).